 The Designated Safeguarding Lead is Mrs Jenny Peel, Interim Headteacher.
-She is supported by Mr Jon Mason and Mrs Fiona Collins, Mrs Donna McLean and Mrs Emma Lyons who are the Additional Designated Safeguarding Leads.
-Mrs Jane Wright is the Designated Safeguarding Lead for Pre-School.
-Mrs. Alice Garnham is the Governor responsible for safeguarding.
+She is supported by Mrs Fiona Collins, Mrs Donna McLean and Mrs Emma Lyons who are the Additional Designated Safeguarding Leads.
+Mrs Lindsey Rigby is the Designated Safeguarding Lead for Pre-School.
+Mrs. Alice Garnham/Mrs Sharon Stilliard are the Governors responsible for safeguarding.

 Edlesborough School has policies and procedures in place to deal effectively with child protection and safe guarding issues together with recording and monitoring processes.
 To promote a safe environment at Edlesborough School our selection and recruitment policy includes all statutory checks on staff, governors and regular volunteers, including enhanced DBS checks.

 We listen to our pupils and take seriously what they tell us.
 All staff are trained to an appropriate level to their safeguarding responsibilities.
 The training is monitored and records are kept by the DSL.